chingu-voyages/v46-tier2-team-14/README.md

     ```bash
     npm install
 3. **API integration:**
-Configure the project to use your preferred recipe API by updating the API key in the `.env` file.
+Configure the project to use your recipe API by updating the API key in the `.env` file.
 Follow these steps:
    - Obtain API Key

-    Visit the [Tasty API](https://www.example-tasty-api.com) website to obtain your API key.
+    Visit the [Tasty API](https://rapidapi.com/apidojo/api/tasty) website to obtain your API key.

   - Set API Key in `.env`